Foundations on the Hill: Understand and Participate in the Political Process - Exponent Philanthropy

 • Monitor regulatory and administrative hearings.

-• Meet with candidates for elected offices at the county or state level.
+• Meet with policymakers and candidates for elected offices.

 Tips for Meeting with Government Officials

-After Foundations on the Hill in 2017, Exponent Philanthropy staff shared their top takeaways for having effective in-person meetings with elected officials.
-Here’s what they said:
+After a Foundations on the Hill event, Exponent Philanthropy staff shared tips for effective meetings with elected officials:

 Resources to Start Your Advocacy Journey